Public Sector Decarbonisation Scheme Phase 3b - supporting your application

 With up to £635m of government funding available for decarbonisation, Jo takes you through the bidding process and how our team can help you secure funding.

-Up to £635 million of government funding was announced on Tuesday 2 August.
-It is available to public sector organisations so they can install low carbon heating, such as heat pumps, and energy efficiency measures including double glazing and loft insulation.
+Up to £635 million of government funding is available for public sector organisations to install low carbon heating, such as heat pumps, and energy efficiency measures including double glazing and loft insulation.
 The funding is open to organisations such as NHS Trusts, emergency services, universities, colleges, schools and local authorities.

-The Phase 3b Application Portal is expected to open in September and will close as soon as the scheme is fully subscribed.
+The Phase 3b Application Portal opened in September and will close as soon as the scheme is fully subscribed - so hurry!

 We have supported customers to successfully deliver projects funded through previous rounds of PSDS funding, and we can help you to develop your proposals, prepare your applications and deliver your projects within the funding timescales.